vikas9831/SimplifiLabsAssignmnet/README.md

   ### 4.Toggle Theme:
 - Click the sun/moon icon in the navbar to switch between light and dark themes.

+ ## File Readability Check
+Before allowing the image to be uploaded, the app automatically checks if the selected image is readable.
+This ensures that the file is in a valid format and can be processed.

+### Readability Check Workflow:
+- When an image is selected or dropped into the upload area, the app uses a FileReader to check if the image is readable.
+- If the image passes the check, a success message (✅ File is readable) is shown, and the upload button becomes active.
+- If the image is not readable, an error message (❌ File is not readable) is displayed, preventing the user from proceeding with the upload.

+This feature helps in detecting corrupted or unsupported files early, providing a better user experience.

 ## Cloudinary Configuration